-Another feature is that majority of refugees aren’t that poor or down trodden.
-This has something to do with human psyche which is what makes humans so special.
-We suffer from pre conceived notions and the basic image in our mind of a refugee is the one who arrives in tattered clothes, destitute with absolutely nothing on his person.
+Another feature is that majority of refugees aren’t that poor or downtrodden.
+This has something to do with the human psyche which is what makes humans so special.
+We suffer from preconceived notions and the basic image in our mind of a refugee is the one who arrives in tattered clothes, destitute with absolutely nothing on his person.
 We need to remember that the poorest of the poor from Syria cannot possibly arrive in Europe seeking asylum.
 He doesn’t have the means to pay for the perilous boat journey.
-So we must not be surprised that majority Syrian asylum seekers do carry smart phones.
-If smart phones were the criterion for economic empowerment, then 90% of Indians would be classified as billionaires because well, that’s how ridiculously cheap touch screen cell phones are in India.
+So we must not be surprised that the majority of Syrian asylum seekers do carry smartphones.
+If smartphones were the criterion for economic empowerment, then 90% of Indians would be classified as billionaires because well, that’s how ridiculously cheap touch screen cell phones are in India.
 Even a rickshaw puller can afford to have one.

 As humans, we have a responsibility to our fellow human beings.
 Our human values come under attack whenever terrorism strikes.
 We need to display strong humane character and unity in light of such attacks and not give way to xenophobia and paranoia.